logicly-au/pmhc-mds-spec/doc/include/definitions.rst

   recorded in 24-hour time in the format HH:MM.
 Leading zeroes are accepted but not required.
 For example, 8:30 in the morning could be 8:30 or 08:30 and 3:45 in the afternoon would be 15:45.

+  The end-of-day flag "24:00" may be used as a missing time value for any existing Service Contacts that have previously been added to the MDS without a start time.
+See :ref:`service-contact-current-validations` for rules on how the end-of-day value may be used.

 ----------